Alanwiz00/odin-recipes/README.md

 - How to organize a project directory
 - How to use links and images
+- How to use order and unordered list
 - How to make good commits

 Note: The project is pure HTML for now, but other programming languages (such as CSS and JavaScript) will be used as time goes on.